 - G: Guiding the scout through the steps of the task

 - E: Enabling the scout to do the task on their own

 I’ve personally used the EDGE method in many different ways on my path to the Eagle.
 On campouts, I’d often teach other scouts how to set up their tents, cook meals, and even learn the rules to fun camp activities with just the EDGE method!

 PS.
 This article is based on the experiences and research of Eagle Scouts, Kevin A and Cole 🙂

 We’ll get into each of the aspects of the EDGE method in more detail later on.
 For now though, just know that each part of the EDGE method plays a critical role in the teaching of tasks and concepts!
 In order to teach a scout well, you’ll need to follow this teaching method thoroughly.

 For all you visual learners out there, I’d recommend watching the video (2:08) below for a quick overview of the EDGE method.
-However, in this article, I’ll be giving you even more helpful EDGE method tips and tricks that I learned on my journey to Eagle.
-So, keep reading!
+However, in this article, I’ll be giving you even more helpful EDGE method tips and tricks so that you can easily teach it to your troop!

 Why Do Scouts Learn The EDGE Method?